a

 The era of Life in the Embrace of the Other

 As priests battled priests for control of the offices of state, the oppressed masses searched for spiritual liberation elsewhere.
 It is here that we must look for the source of a revolutionary movement to abandon the religion of Yahweh and other fearful and vengeful gods terrorizing the lives of the downtrodden.
 People became aware that their salvation would not come from the adoration of a fearsome and autocratic god, but from the love of the divine within.
 This is, from the worship of one’s personal god, the one revealed through the heart, only then to be understood and embraced by the mind.
 That personal god had nothing in common with the official, terrorizing gods adored all over the ancient world.
-That personal god could not be found in the skies and the temples, but in the abandonment of one’s own ego and the embrace of one’s neighbour.
-Here theology, the study of a god in the sky, became entheology, the search for the god within.
-The god that the priests for millenia had projected into the sky as an autonomous and sovereign and terrorizing being, had returned to earth, to the human heart, the natural seat of the divine life within.
+That personal god could neither be found in the skies nor in the temples, but in the abandonment of one’s own ego and the embrace of one’s neighbour.
+Here theology, the study of an imagined divinity beyond the grasp of humans, became entheology, the search for the god within.
+The god that priests had for millennia projected into the sky as an autonomous and sovereign and terrorizing being, had returned to earth, to the human heart, the natural seat of the divine life within.

 This is a change of perspective that many cannabis users also experience when leaving their egocentric mind behind and concentrate on their immediate surroundings.
 People are seen differently, no longer as the threatening other, but as company that can be trusted and enjoyably engaged in conversation.
 One’s own fears are shown to be creations of the mind, ridiculous constructions of a paranoid imagination.
 It reminds us of the ancient Scythians, laughing for joy when taking their cannabis vapor baths.

 The ecstatic experience is of course different for each person and can go from a benign retreat of the own ego all the way to the complete disappearance of one’s self-consciousness, like the self-emptying or kenosis ascribed to Jesus by later sources.
-Jesus' kenosis in the Bible's New Testament books is like the ecstatic experience of the cannabis consumer, who also becomes aware of her or his neighbors.
+In this ecstatic state Jesus as well as cannabis consumers become aware of their neighbors.
 It's called love in Christian terminology.
-It is the joy from the feeling of belonging, when we are, not because we think, but for having lost momentarily Descartes' thoughtful self.
+It is the joy from the feeling of belonging, when we are, not because we think, but for having lost momentarily our Cartesian thoughtful self.
 It is the moment when in Buddhist terms, we have liberated ourselves from the lattice of our mental tabernacles.

-In this state, the fear of death disappears and the eternal life, which was denied Gilgamesh in Babylonian times, once again becomes a possible state of mind, enabling people to carry on serenely and even happily in a miserable world.
+In this state, the fear of death disappears and eternal life, which had been denied Gilgamesh in Babylonian times, once again becomes a possible state of mind, enabling people to carry on serenely and even happily in a miserable world.

 This protest movement flourished all over the ancient near east and has survived in the teachings ascribed to the prophet of Nazareth.
 His message was meant to alleviate the suffering of the masses, here and now.
 His “Kingdom of God” pointed to the possibility given each human being to find happiness and peace by listening to the divine voice within.
 That’s why he could say that god’s kingdom had come near, that it was right here, waiting in the re-creation of any person’s life into eternal life.